 If your afternoon is just not complete without a peaceful cup of tea, these rumors may have you worried, too

 Can tea bags go bad?
-Yes, unfortunately, if your tea bags are stored in conditions that lend themselves to bacterial growth, they can become moldy.
+Yes, tea bags can go bad.
+If your tea bags are stored in humid conditions, they can become moldy.
 Even under perfect conditions, over time, tea bags can go stale, making the tea almost as unpleasant as if it were moldy.

 Before the panic sets it, this article will explain why and how tea bags go bad, but also how you can stop it from happening so you never have to waste your tea!